Scandal-hit Credit Suisse considers creating single private bank -sources - Up News Info

 Article content

-ZURICH — Credit Suisse is considering centralizing the management of its bankers to the world’s wealthy, replacing a regional structure, three sources said, as part of efforts to fast-track an overhaul after a series of scandals.
+ZURICH — Credit Suisse Group AG is considering centralizing the management of its bankers to the world’s wealthy, reversing a regional structure put in place six years ago, as the scandal-plagued Swiss bank looks for ways to tighten controls and improve operations, three sources familiar with the matter said.

-The Swiss bank and its board are looking to decide on a fresh strategy as soon as October after meeting in the mountain town of Bad Ragaz, two sources familiar with the thinking of senior executives said.

-Re-imagining the most prized part of Credit Suisse illustrates how deep this overhaul is likely to be, with executives discussing folding the private banking business and other services managing money for the world’s rich into one global division, the three sources told Reuters.
+The bank’s wealth management business is split, residing in three separate divisions — the international business, Swiss business and a separate Asia-Pacific unit.
+Some executives felt that separation had not worked well and combining the businesses into one group would offer benefits, one of the sources said.

 Advertisement